termitehuegel/space-invaders/README.md

 # Space-Invaders

 This project is a simple space invader like game written in C++ as a university assignment.
-This project was written and testet on Windows 10.
-Thus, it is unclear if other operating systems work without major problems.
+This project was written and tested on Windows 10 using CLion.
+Thus, it is unclear if this project is compatible with other operating systems.

 ## Setup

-If you want to play this game you can get a precompiled binary for Windows 10 at https://github.com/termitehuegel/space-invaders/releases/latest, or you may clone this repository and compile the project yourself using the CMakeList.txt.
+If you want to play this game you can get a precompiled binary for Windows 10 (x64 architecture) at https://github.com/termitehuegel/space-invaders/releases/latest, or you may clone this repository and compile the project yourself using the CMakeList.txt.
 This project was originally compiled with the visual studio compiler.

 ## Controls